 The deposit return will be carried out in accordance with our standard procedures.

-A deposit equivalent to at least six weeks rent is held for the duration of the tenancy to offset any costs required to remedy the failure of the tenant to fulfill the conditions of the tenancy agreement.
+A deposit equivalent to five weeks rent is held for the duration of the tenancy to offset any costs required to remedy the failure of the tenant to fulfil the conditions of the tenancy agreement.

 If Marshalls are instructed by the landlord to hold the deposit, we shall do so under the terms of the tenancy deposit scheme where the tenancy is an Assured Shorthold Tenancy.